asmbatati/cad_2_mesh/README.md

 # ACMS: Automated CAD-to-Mesh System

 This is the full implementation of the ACMS architecture described in the paper.
-It uses `pythonOCC`, `gmsh`, and `trimesh` to perform closed-loop CAD-to-mesh conversion.
+It uses `gmsh` and `trimesh` to perform closed-loop CAD-to-mesh conversion.

 ## Prerequisites

 You need a Python environment with the following libraries.
-We recommend using `conda` or `mamba` because `pythonOCC` and `gmsh` have binary dependencies.
+We recommend using `conda` or `mamba` because `gmsh` has binary dependencies.

 ```bash
 conda create -n acms_env python=3.9